 When I first asked my diabetes team about the possibility of switching to an insulin pump in 2014, I was in a long-term relationship.
 I felt comfortable, safe and supported, and while I’d happily been on injections for nearly 20 years, I knew there was functionality in an insulin pump that I could benefit from, particularly when it came to exercise.
-I had previously always shrugged off the idea when any consultant had mentioned it, and the honest truth is that aside from not feeling like I had the capacity to invest any more energy into my diabetes, this reasoning mostly stemmed from not wanting to attach myself to a medical device.
-I had always viewed wearing a pump as a very obvious statement, and I felt it would introduce my illness to people before I had the chance.
-I had thought (wrongly, I came to discover) that it would take the narrative of diabetes - one that I had carefully controlled since I was 9 years old - out of my hands.
+Previously I always shrugged off the idea when any consultant had mentioned it, and the honest truth is that aside from not feeling like I had the capacity to invest any more energy into my diabetes, this reasoning mostly stemmed from not wanting to attach myself to a medical device.
+Wearing a pump to me always felt as a very obvious statement, and I felt it would introduce my illness to people before I had the chance.
+I had thought (wrongly, I came to discover) that it would take the narrative of diabetes – one that I had carefully controlled since I was 9 years old – out of my hands.

 On multiple daily injections, my type 1 diabetes could take a backseat on dates.
-I remember feeling distinctly undignified as I wolfed down some sweets in the toilet cubicle of a London bar because I was hypo and simply couldn’t be bothered to have the conversation.
-On other dates it was sometimes fleetingly mentioned, but it was generally glossed over with a nonchalant shrug.
+I remember feeling distinctly undignified as I wolfed down some sweets in the toilet cubicle of a London bar because I had a hypo and simply didn’t want to bother to have the conversation.
+On other dates I mentioned it sometimes fleetingly, but generally glossed over it with a nonchalant shrug.

 Jen Grieves is a writer, digital producer and type 1 diabetes blogger from London.
 She has lived with the condition for 23 years and you can find her blogging at missjengrieves.com.